saha-ms/itconsultantservice/client/README.md

+Frontend README.md

-IT Consultant Service - Frontend
+# IT Consultant Service - Frontend

 This is the frontend of the IT Consultant Service application, built with React.
-It provides a dynamic, responsive user interface for customers to explore IT services, submit inquiries, and seamlessly interact with the backend.
+It provides a user-friendly, responsive interface for customers to interact with the platform.

-Features
+---

+## **Features**
-Dynamic routing with React Router for seamless navigation.
+- Dynamic routing with React Router.

-Integration with backend APIs for real-time data updates.

-Component-based architecture for reusability and scalability.
+- Component-based architecture for scalability.
+- API integration with the backend for real-time data.

-Optimized for desktop and mobile devices.
+- Optimized for both desktop and mobile devices.

-Technologies Used
-React: Frontend library for building user interfaces.

-React Router: For managing routes and navigation.
+---

+## **Technologies Used**
+- **React**: For building the user interface.
+- **React Router**: For handling routing.
-CSS: For styling and responsive layouts.
+- **CSS**: For styling and layout.

-Project Structure
-plaintext
+---

+## **Project Structure**

 client/
 ├── public/                 # Public assets (HTML, favicon, etc.)
 │   ├── index.html          # Main HTML file
-│   └── assets/             # Static assets (images, logos)
-├── src/                    # Source code
+│   └── assets/             # Static assets like images and logos ├── src/                    # Source code
 │   ├── assets/             # Fonts, images, etc.
 │   ├── components/         # Reusable React components
 │   ├── hooks/              # Custom React hooks
-│   ├── pages/              # Pages for different routes (Home, Contact, etc.)
+│   ├── pages/              # Pages for different routes
 │   ├── styles/             # CSS styles
 │   ├── utils/              # Utility functions
 │   ├── App.js              # Main application component
 │   ├── index.js            # Entry point for React
 │   └── App.css             # Global styles
-├── Dockerfile              # Docker configuration for frontend ├── .env.local              # Environment variables for development
+├── .env.local              # Environment variables for development
 ├── .env.production.env     # Environment variables for production
-├── package.json            # Project dependencies
+├── Dockerfile              # Docker configuration for frontend ├── package.json            # Project dependencies
 └── README.md               # Documentation
 Setup